melange-re/melange-re.github.io/docs/package-management.md

 A number of Melange compatible packages can be found on npm.
 Many older, but still useful, compatible BuckleScript libraries can be found on npm, e.g., `bs-json`.
 Run `npm install @glennsl/bs-json` to add the dependency locally and record it in the `package.json` file at the root of our project.

-In order to get Dune to pick up and process the npm package so that it can be consumed in our application, the `dune` file at the root of our project must be updated with a `subdir` stanza:
+Dune needs to be made aware of the newly installed package.
+The [`subdir`](https://dune.readthedocs.io/en/stable/dune-files.html#subdir) stanza can be handy in these cases:

 ```text
 (subdir